shakes76/PatternFlow/recognition/lyubinapple/readme.md

 - glob

->## **DCGAN Discription:**
+>## **Problem Discription:**

-I build DCGAN model for problem 6.
+Problem 6 is to use DCGAN to develop a generative model of the OAI AKOA knee dataset to create reasonably clear image.
 DCGAN is an optimization of traditional GAN.
 I have already contacted the construction of the GAN model during Demo2.
 This time I completed DCGAN on the basis of GAN.
-According to the DCGAN paper, the characteristics of my model are:
+The structure of generator, discriminator and gan model is attached in appendix.
+According to the DCGAN paper, the key points of my model design include:

 1. Use convolutional layers instead of fully connected layers
 2. Use step-size convolution instead of upsampling, which improves the stability of GAN training and the quality of generated results
 3. Use leakyRELU instead of RELU to prevent gradient sparseness